 Final Thought

 Covering fluorescent light tubes is a better option for lighting your garage.
 However, it is always good to get assistance from a professional during selection and installation.
-A professional will not only help you find the most effective light for your room, but they will also help you go through price, color rendering, weather conditions, among others.
+A professional will not only help you find the most effective light for your room, but they will also help you go through price, color rendering, and weather conditions, among others.